 NOTE: I used to do an “obsessions” post every season but then I got busy trying to finish a book, so my bad.
 But hey!
 Pour yourself a glass of a little somethin-somethin and cheers.
 Here’s to picking up where we often find ourselves left off. 😉

 This newly crowned silver fox has been popping up on my radar A LOT lately.
 First off, the divorce.
-Guys . . .
-I was CRUSHED.
+Guys, I was CRUSHED.
 I mean seriously, what happened on that airplane?
 And was that really the reason for the divorce or did Angie just need a final straw to present itself?
 Secondly, did you catch the interview he did for GQ?
-So raw.
-So vulnerable.
 I couldn’t look away, and that had nothing to do with the beautiful photos Ryan McGinley shot (I love him, btw).
 Also, did anyone see By The Sea.
 Terrible movie, so of course I’ve watched it like three times.
 In my opinion, Brad outshines Angie by A LOT and I did not see that coming.
 Lastly, can we take a throwback moment and just appreciate his entire wardrobe in Fight Club?
-I consider it one of my FAVORITE costuming/make up jobs from a film.
-I read somewhere that the costume designer wanted all of Tyler Durden’s clothes and accessories to come from a thrift store because it’s the opposite of how Cornelius acquired his own belongings.
+I consider it one of my favorite costuming/make up jobs from a film.
+I read somewhere that the costume designer wanted all of Tyler Durden’s clothes and accessories to come from a thrift store because it’s the opposite of how Cornelius acquires his own belongings.
 Seriously, Google Tyler’s threads sometime.
 The pairings are genius.

 This is not a new obsession, but one I feel is more important now than ever.
 We are living in a very fragmented time.
 Some days, it feels like civility is being threatened from all sides and I’m just standing here—paralyzed in WTF—wondering when this immobilizing feeling of uncertainty is going to pass.
 So as a way to make peace with uncertainty and gain control in a time of little control, my husband and I have started donating to multiple non-profits on a monthly basis.
 Now calm down!
 When I say donate, I ain’t talkin’ big poppa money.
 I’m talkin’ $10 to this group, $20 to this group, etc. I will say this though: when it comes to non-profits, I prefer to stay local.
 National organizations and chapters are FANTASTIC, but having been involved in local non-profits before, I can tell you (with confidence) that the smaller the organization, the greater the need for money.
 So give when you can.
 Whether it’s $100 or $2 dollars, it doesn’t fucking matter.
 You’re doing your part to give back and that’s more than most people can say.